Dadar–Bhuj Superfast Express

-The 12959/12960 Bhuj Dadar Superfast Express is a Superfast Express train belonging to Indian Railways that runs between and Mumbai in India.
+The 12959/12960 Dadar–Bhuj Superfast Express is a Superfast Express train belonging to Indian Railways that runs between and Mumbai in India.
 It is a 2 days a week service.
-It operates as train number 12959 from Dadar Western to Bhuj and as train number 12960 in the reverse direction.
+It operates as train number 12959 from Dadar to Bhuj and as train number 12960 in the reverse direction.

 Coaches

-The 12959/60 Bhuj–Bandra Terminus Superfast Express presently has 2 AC 2 tier, 6 AC 3 tier, 8 Sleeper class & 4 General Unreserved coaches.
+The 12959/60 Bhuj–Dadar Superfast Express presently has 2 AC 2 tier, 6 AC 3 tier, 8 Sleeper class & 4 General Unreserved coaches.
 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 12959/60 Bhuj–Dadar Superfast Express was first introduced on 12 November 2011.
 Presently it is a bi-weekly service.
 It operates via the newly constructed Palanpur line on the Mumbai–Bhuj route.

 It covers the distance of 977 kilometres in 17 hours 45 mins as 12959 Dadar–Bhuj Superfast Express (55.04 km/h) and 17 hours 30 mins as 12960 Bhuj–Dadar Superfast Express (55.83 km/h).
 As its average speed in both directions is above 55 km/h as per Indian Railways rules, it has a Superfast surcharge.